robblanco/robblanco.github.io/proofware.md

   correct by construction or certified), as well as foundational proof certificate formats, belong here.

-* Last year, I commenced work on a gradually typed flavor of the Ruby programming language, similar in spirit to recent developments for other dynamic languages like TypeScript --- though incubating my dissertation presently keeps me from revisiting it.
-The original proposal was supported by Google Summer of Code 2016.
+* During the summer of 2016, I prototyped a gradually typed flavor of the Ruby programming language, similar in spirit to recent developments for other dynamic languages --- though my various other projects have kept me from revisiting it.
+The original proposal was supported by the Google Summer of Code program.

 * ...